How to Become a DevOps Engineer From Scratch: Your 6-Step Guide

 One of the most popular CI/CD tools DevOps engineers use is Jenkins.
 Jenkins is an open-source automation server that helps automate the building, testing, and deployment of software.

 Want to get started with Jenkins and learn how it works?
-Check out this KodeKloud’s course:
+Check out our Jenkins course.

 In this course, you'll gain knowledge on CI/CD and its benefits.
 You’ll also learn about Jenkins, pipeline creation, plugin utilization, Jenkins security, and other related topics.
 Plus, you’ll get to enhance your understanding of these concepts through practical demonstrations and hands-on exercises.